Foundation for the Advancement of

 Research in Financial Economics

-Foundation for Advancement of Research in Financial Economics Awards Third $100,000 Academic Prize
+Foundation for the Advancement of Research in Financial Economics Awards Fourth $100,000 Academic Prize

-The fourth FARFE conference will be held on October 18–20, 2013 where participants can celebrate the prize and discuss related and other issues.
-The conference will have the same format and location as previous conferences, at Endicott house, with most events taking place through the day Saturday, October 19.
+The FARFE conference will be held on October 16–18, 2015 where participants can celebrate the prize and discuss related and other issues.
+The conference will have the same format and location as previous conferences, at Endicott house, with most events taking place through the day Saturday, October 17.

-Thanks again to the prize committee, congratulations to Bengt and Jean.
+Thanks again to the prize committee.
+Congratulations to Darrell Duffie, Jun Pan and Kenneth Singleton.